agircc/agir-learning/README.md

    - All agents in the system, including the learner, are stored in the user table
    - This unified approach ensures consistent user handling and evolution tracking

-## Process Creation Flow
+## Scenario Creation Flow

-The system follows these steps when creating a process:
+The system follows these steps when creating a scenario:

 1. **Database Validation**
    - Check if required database tables exist